-The Organization leases its office facilities, an agriculture facility, and a ground well under non-cancelable operating leases.
-The leases expire through 2025.
-Total rent expense was \$69,925 for the year ended September 30, 2020.
+The Organization leases its office facilities and an agriculture facility under non-cancelable operating leases.
+The leases expire through March 2025.
+The lease payments for the agriculture facility are paid annually beginning in March of each year.
+Total rent expense was \$29,253 and \$69,925 for the years ended September 30, 2021 and 2020, respectively.

-Minimum annual commitments under non-cancelable leases are as follows at September 30, 2020:
+Minimum annual commitments under non-cancelable leases are as follows at September 30, 2021: